Jay Tarriela

-Jay Tristan Tarriela is a Philippine Coast Guard (PCG) officer with the rank of Commodore currently serving as the organization's spokesperson.
+Jay Tristan Tarriela is a Philippine Coast Guard (PCG) officer with the rank of rear admiral currently serving as the organization's spokesperson.
 He has contributed to maritime security and policy by publicly supporting the Philippines’ position in the territorial disputes in the South China Sea.

-Early life and education
+Education

+Tarriela was a student at the Philippine Military Academy (PMA).
+However, in September 2003, he along with seven other cadets were alleged to have cheated in a quiz.
+Management Information Science professor Jovelyn Hermano accused the eight of violating the honor code due to their answers being similar to another class.
+Tarriela admits leaving weeks prior to his supposed graduation in 2004 framing the move as a means to preserve the honor code.
+He and his seven others filed a legal complaint against the PMA for denying them due process.

 Tarriela obtained a Master of Science in Maritime Education and Training from the Philippine Merchant Marine Academy Graduate School.
 He also earned a Master of Public Policy from the National Graduate Institute for Policy Studies (GRIPS) in Tokyo and the Japan Coast Guard Academy.
 In 2016, he was part of the first batch of the Maritime Safety and Security Program, launched jointly by both institutions.

 Tarriela completed his Ph.D. in Advanced Policy Studies at the National Graduate Institute for Policy Studies in 2021.

 Career

 Tarriela serves as the Philippine Coast Guard spokesperson for the West Philippine Sea.
 His role includes public relations, strategic communications, and engagement with international media regarding the Coast Guard's activities in the South China Sea.
+In February 2026, President Bongbong Marcos promoted Tarriela from the rank of commodore to rear admiral.

 Public policy positions

 Maritime security advocacy

 Tarriela has published articles on maritime security issues affecting the Philippines.
-In March 2020, he published an analysis proposing a strategic recalibration of the Philippine Navy in response to maritime tensions in the South China Sea, particularly addressing concerns over China’s activities.
+In March 2020, he published an analysis proposing a strategic recalibration of the Philippine Navy in response to maritime tensions in the South China Sea, particularly addressing concerns over China's activities.

 South China Sea dispute

 Tarriela has publicly supported President Bongbong Marcos' administration and its stance on enforcing and defending the Philippines' claims in the disputed South China Sea.
-He has been a vocal critic of China’s actions in the region by expressing his views through his Twitter (X) account.
+He has been a vocal critic of China's actions in the region by expressing his views through his Twitter (X) account.

 He advocates for using the term West Philippine Sea.
-He has spoken out against Filipino influencers who, according to him, advance China’s claims and narratives arguing that such content undermines the Philippines’ sovereign rights over the disputed waters.
+He has spoken out against Filipino influencers who, according to him, advance China's claims and narratives arguing that such content undermines the Philippines’ sovereign rights over the disputed waters.